KevinJordanENG/BSRC-dev/dedoppler/survey_and_benchmarking_dedoppler_pipelines.md

 ### Output Comparison

 After two of the test runs of each pipeline, the output report files were saved for comparison.
-These two files were compared to eachother to verify the consistency between runs of the same pipeline, as well as to the output reports across pipelines.
+These two files were compared to each other to verify the consistency between runs of the same pipeline, as well as to the output reports across pipelines.
 These output report files can be found in their pipeline respective folder at this parent directory <https://github.com/KevinJordanENG/BSRC-dev/tree/master/dedoppler>.

 The output report file types were not consistent across pipelines with turboSETI and SETIcore outputting .dat files, and hyperSETI .csv files.
 Also, the fields of these reports were not consistent with turboSETI and SETIcore again matching format and hyperSETI providing less values.
 The metadata from the input file was better maintained and transferred to the turboSETI and SETIcore output reports.